 By Bret Jacob

-Over the last few months we have experienced unprecedented times.
+Over the last year or so we have experienced unprecedented times.
 However, during these months we have spent countless hours speaking and working with forward-thinking homebuilders who are investigating new methods and technologies to improve their home offerings, and also their businesses.

 Traditional technology solutions that homebuilders are offering to their buyers provide an increased level of convenience through smart home automation and home security applications, energy management and energy efficiency services, and the ability to control and monitor the home remotely.
 Another important trend we are seeing is a move towards healthier homes.
 Technology will undoubtedly play an important role in the advance of healthy and sustainable living through the following four segments:

 1. Human-centric Lighting/Circadian Rhythm Lighting: LED lighting automatically adjusts to match the ambient light outside thereby blending the exterior and interior experience naturally.
 Imagine your inside lighting cued by the sunrise and sunset.
 It’s like nature’s dimmer switch in your home.